 - Save time and staff resources

 As we have already mentioned, Bed Washing System is unique in that it doesn’t require use of chemical cleaning agents.
-This enables it to clean all hospital beds, including the standard IPX4 beds used in 98% hospitals.
+This enables it to clean all hospital beds, including the standard IPX4 beds used in 98% of hospitals in the UK.

 Having a single system to clean all beds is more efficient.
 Less time is spent on upfront cleaning training.
 Plus, each individual bed is ready in 6 minutes rather than 15 minutes+!